-In 2014, nearly two-thirds of Medicaid expenditures benefited disabled and elderly individuals, though they made up less than one-fourth of the program's enrollees.
+More than half of all Medicaid spending for services is attributable to the elderly and persons with disabilities, who make up one in five Medicaid enrollees.
 Medicaid covers special services for these individuals that may not be covered by private insurance, including long-term care, dental and vision care, case management and therapies.

-Data is based on FY 2014 figures Source: Kaiser Family Foundation
+Data is based on FY 2020 figures Source: Kaiser Family Foundation